wiseman/webflight-traffic/README.md

 To properly show air traffic onscreen we need to know 3 things:

-1. Where the drone is.
+1. The drone's location.
 2. The drone's attitude.
-3. Where the traffic is.
+3. The traffic's location.

 ### Where the drone is